TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 {% end %}

 The CredSSP protocol performs the user authentication ([using NTLM/Kerberos/SPNEGO protocols inside](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-cssp/78e0d50f-5a99-45e8-9f8b-d8a2bd67d4eb)) and transfers the user's credentials to the target server.
-The CredSSP protocol is only responsible for credentials delegation.
+The CredSSP protocol is responsible only for credential delegation.
 It doesn't authenticate clients or servers.
-An actual auth is performed by the inner application protocol like NTLM, or Kerberos (preferable).
+An actual authentication is performed by the inner application protocol, like NTLM, or Kerberos (preferably).

-But Microsoft would not be Microsoft if they did not add another layer of abstraction.
+But Microsoft would not be Microsoft if it did not add another layer of abstraction.
 The CredSSP uses [the SPNEGO framework](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-spng/b16309d8-4a93-4fa6-9ee2-7d84b2451c84): ([quote src](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-cssp/e36b36f6-edf4-4df1-9905-9e53b7d7c7b7))

 > SPNEGO provides a framework for two parties that are engaged in authentication to select from a set of possible authentication mechanisms.
 >
 > ...The CredSSP Protocol uses SPNEGO to mutually authenticate the CredSSP client and CredSSP server.
 It then uses the encryption key that is established under SPNEGO to securely bind to the TLS session.

-Let's summarize it.
+I think we should summarize it.

-The SPNEGO selects (negotiates) an appropriate authentication protocol and performs an authentication using this protocol.
+The SPNEGO selects (negotiates) an appropriate authentication protocol and performs authentication using it.
-As the result, we'll have an established security context with some secure encryption key.
+As a result, we'll have an established security context with a secure encryption key.
 In turn, the CredSSP will use this key to encrypt the credentials and pass (delegate) them to the target CredSSP (RDP) server.

-FreeRDP implements the CredSSP protocol, so there is not any pit falls.
+FreeRDP implements the CredSSP protocol, so there are no pitfalls.
 Its CredSSP implementation can rely on either the built-in NTLM implementation, [the MIT KRB5 implementation](https://web.mit.edu/kerberos/krb5-latest/doc/), or an external `/sspi-module:` — a dynamic library that implements the SSPI interface.
 Spoiler: We will use an external library.

 Good.
 Now you have a brief overview of the NLA.
 Now it's time to move forward.

 ## Kerberos

-To log on using smart card we need the SPNEGO to select the Kerberos as a application protocol for authentication.
+To log on with a smart card, we need SPNEGO to select Kerberos as the authentication protocol.
 **Kerberos is the only authentication protocol that can be used for scard logon.**
-In order to support password-less logon, Kerberos has the PKINIT extension: [Public Key Cryptography for Initial Authentication in Kerberos (PKINIT)](https://datatracker.ietf.org/doc/html/rfc4556).
+To support password-less logon, Kerberos includes the PKINIT extension: [Public Key Cryptography for Initial Authentication in Kerberos (PKINIT)](https://datatracker.ietf.org/doc/html/rfc4556).

 The only difference between password-based Kerberos and scard-based is in the AS exchange ([The Authentication Service Exchange](https://www.rfc-editor.org/rfc/rfc4120#section-3.1)).
 During password-based logon, the AS exchange session key is derived from the user's password: